Setups

 Three of our current confocal microscopes operate at room temperature:

 – one for experiments on adaptive and machine learning-enhanced quantum sensing with NV centres in diamond.
-This setup includes a custom-designed state-of-the-art electronic chain for real-time adaptive learning.
+This setup includes a custom-designed state-of-the-art electronic chain for real-time adaptive learning, described in MJ Arshad et al, Phys Rev Appl (2024).

 – one for automated sample characterisation, mostly used for spin centres in SiC.
 The setup includes machine vision algorithms to detect the position on the sample with respect to markers and automated operation of basic experimental measurements (photoluminescence maps, saturation measurements, alignment on single centres, etc).
 We use this setup to register photonic structures, such as solid immersion lenses and microcavities, to quantum emitters and to characterise large batches of SiC quantum opto-electronic devices.